arianghaedi/PPG-ArSPA/README.md

 This project was conducted as part of the Final-year Biomedical Engineering research project by Arian Ghaedi, under the supervision of Professor Panicos A. Kyriacou at the Research Centre for Biomedical Engineering (RCBE), City, University of London – St George’s, University of London.

-Arian Ghaedi is currently a Postgraduate Researcher in the Department of Bioengineering, Imperial College London, based at the South Kensington and White City campuses.
+Arian Ghaedi is currently a Postgraduate Researcher in the Department of Bioengineering, Imperial College London, based at the South Kensington and White City campuses, London, England, United Kingdom

 City, University of London – St George’s, University of London Northampton Square, London EC1V 0HB, United Kingdom